senducusin/news-app/README.md

 - Displays the current date
 - Displays news from Business, Sports, General, and Entertainment categories
 - Selecting a news from the list will take you to the news' web source
-- Cache the image once downloaded
+- Cache the images from the news list once downloaded

 ---